Akuli/python-tutorial/basics/answers.md

     The third part calculates `result + n` but throws away the value.
     It was probably supposed to do `result += n` instead.

+4. If you run this program you'll notice that nothing happened to the numbers list.
+The reason is that the `number` variable only works one way.
+It gets its values from the `numbers` list, but changing it doesn't change the `numbers` list.
+In general, `thing = stuff` changes the `thing` variable, and that's it.
+It doesn't change anything else.

+    An easy solution is to just create a new list:

+    ```python
+    numbers = ['1', '2', '3']
+    converted_numbers = []
+    for number in numbers:
+        converted_numbers.append(int(number))
+    print(converted_numbers)
+    ```

 ## Trey Hunner: zip and enumerate

 1. Read some lines with `input` into a list and then enumerate it.